How to Shrink Jeans Without Washing: 4 Methods That Work

 - Dampen the seam or specific area you want to shrink with water from the spray bottle.

 - Place the pressing cloth over the damp area.
-This protects the indigo dye from direct heat contact, which can cause glazing (a shiny appearance from the dye being flattened against the fiber) or uneven fading.
+This protects the indigo dye from direct heat contact, which prevents glazing (a shiny appearance from the dye flattening against the fiber) and uneven fading.

 - Set the steam iron to the highest cotton setting (three dots, approximately 200–230°C / 392–446°F).